nsohpeter/alx-system_engineering-devops/0x00-shell_basics/README.md

 8 mv /tmp/betty /tmp/my_first_directory : moving from one folder to another
 9 rm /tmp/my_first_directory/betty: delete betty from /tmp/my_first_directory
 10. rm -r /tmp/my_first_directory : removing a directory from the /tmp
+11. cd - : to navigate back to previous directory